 FIG. 1 shows a basic block diagram of the system of the present invention, titled the "Medusa".
 All operations of the system are controlled by console 100.
 Console 100 may be an ICONTM console which produces commands for lighting systems as well known in the art.
 Console 100 produces serial lighting control data over line 102.
-The data is transmitted to the lighting unit 104 as well as to others shown as 106.
-There can be any number of such other lighting fixtures 106, however it is most likely that the number of such lighting fixtures be between 10 and 400.
+The data is transmitted to the stage lighting unit lumaire 104 as well as to other lumaires shown as 106.
+There can be any number of such other lighting fixtures 106, however it is most likely that the number if such lighting fixtures be between 10 and 400.
 An alternative embodiment uses a DMX based control system.